Training and advice

 The Scimex team is always available to bounce around ideas, offer advice or be a second opinion if and when you need it.
 Feel free to contact us to discuss any ideas you might have.

-For those who are new to the science beat, the UK's science, technology, engineering and medicine public relations association has produced a handy "Guide to being a press officer".
+For those who are new to the science beat, the UK's science, technology, engineering and medicine public relations association (Stempra) has produced a handy "Guide to being a media officer".